Imanol23/vim-config/README.md

-# vim-config
+# Introduction

-Repository to use NeoVim as main code editor
+In this project all the files associated to my NeoVim and VIM setup will be stored.